 As this pair of linked operations was progressing, the formations of Lieutenant General Omar N. Bradley’s US 12th Army Group were to seize the Roer dams and so cover the southern flank of the 21st Army Group.

-The second phase of the grand offensive would be the ‘Lumberjack’ advances to the Rhine by Lieutenant General Courtney H. Hodges’s US 1st Army and Lieutenant General George S. Patton’s US 3rd Army.
-The third phase would comprise ‘Undertone’ advance on a north-east axis to the Rhine by Lieutenant General Alexander McC.
-Patch’s US 7th Army of General Jacob L. Devers’s Allied 6th Army Group with the French 1st Army on its right.
+The second phase of the grand offensive was to be the 'Lumberjack' advances to the Rhine by Lieutenant General Courtney H. Hodges’s US 1st Army and Lieutenant General George S. Patton’s US 3rd Army.
+The third phase would comprise 'Undertone' advance on a north-east axis to the Rhine by Lieutenant General Alexander McC.
+Patch’s US 7th Army of General Jacob L. Devers’s Allied 6th Army Group with the French 1ème Armée on its right.

 When all of these operations had been completed, the 21st Army Group would launch 'Plunder' as the Allies' primary assault crossing of the Rhine to envelop the Ruhr industrial region from the north.
 As first conceived, 'Plunder' would have followed by a drive, to the north of the Ruhr, in the direction of Berlin, but as it appeared that the Soviet forces might reach Berlin first, the objective of this northern drive was tentatively veered slightly farther north with Hamburg as its objective.